cnabio/duffle/docs/101-bundle-json.md

 > Duffle, the reference implementation of a CNAB installer, introduces a layer of user-customizable drivers which are type-aware.
 Images may be delegated to drivers for installation.

 The `image` field must give a path-like or URI-like representation of the location of the image.
 The expectation is that an installer should be able to locate the image (given the image type) without additional information.

+The `digest` field _must_ contain a digest, in [OCI format](https://github.com/opencontainers/image-spec/blob/master/descriptor.md#digests), to be used to compute the integrity of the image.
+The calculation of how the image matches the digest is dependent upon image type.
+(OCI, for example, uses a Merkle tree while VM images are checksums.)

 ## The Image List